ameyand/PDMv2/draft-ietf-ippm-encrypted-pdmv2.md

 processing capability, and network characteristics.

-PDMv2 enhances PDM by enabling secure operation through a registration-first architecture .
+PDMv2 enhances PDM by enabling secure operation through a registration-first architecture.
 Security-sensitive material is established out of band, prior to data transmission, and is not negotiated inline with PDMv2 traffic.
 This approach preserves the lightweight nature of PDM while avoiding tight coupling to transport-layer security protocols.